 When scrutinizing blast-resistant structures, one of the first considerations to make will be the type of structure that you need.
 You should always make decisions based on the particular needs of your facility, based on determinations from your facility siting study or similar recommended practices.

 Explaining TRIR and Why It's Important At RedGuard, we take safety seriously, even down to saying that safety is in our culture.
 One of the ways we measure that is our TRIR, or Total Recordable Incident Rate.
+This blog post was originally published in 2018, but has since been updated with current numbers.
 As a manufacturer of blast-resistant buildings, it makes sense that knowing our safety rating would also be important to our customers.
 After all, if a company won't share their safety rating and they make a product designed to keep you safe, you're already starting on the wrong foot.
 So, as you can imagine, "What's your safety rating?" is a question our team gets asked fairly often.
 Here's how we approach that.

 What Affects the Price of a Blast Resistant Building?
 If hazardous areas are part of life on your worksite, you’ve probably arrived here to determine what the real costs are associated with getting outfitted for safety.
 For many, a facility siting study indicates the need for blast-resistant buildings, or BRBs, to protect your team and valuable assets in the event of an explosion.
 Many factors can affect the cost of a blast resistant building, such as whether you lease standard units, lease modified standard units, or choose to have your BRB custom built.
 Here are some points to address when getting a bid from a manufacturer: